tuchandra/sitev2/content/self/reading_list.md

 Who is responsible for (mis)use of tools?
 The OpenAI debate about GPT2, other advances in language models, deepfakes, etc ...
 Kidd talked about this in the article above too.

+“Good software engineering is the safest/easiest way to be (somewhat) confident that your code works correctly” - quote from Joel Grus in his talk I Don't Like Notebooks.
+Maybe on the perceived divide between research and engineering, and how unifying the two is a useful way to spend time.